Different kinds of HR data

 Statutory retention of records

-- accident reports: should be kept for three years;
+- accident reports: three years

-- first aid reports: should be kept for six years;
+- first aid reports: six years

-- fire warden training: six years following employment;
+- fire warden training: six years following employment

-- employee training: should be kept for five years following their employment with you.
+- employee training: five years following employment

 Retaining non-statutory records